LordofNotCommitting/GlobalCurrency/README.md

 Changelog:

+v1.21:
+Having +6 digit currency displayed only 5 out of xth digit on faction overview screen.
+Shortened the "Global Currency: " to "Global:".

 v1.2:
 Blunt method of overriding selling function broke ancom secret data trading and caused **Secret data to be consumed without progressing the plot** upon exchange of the data.
 Now it should work properly if this happened to you and you can't progress story, install console command mod.
 Use command "item quest_AncomData" to re-spawn the Ancom secret data.